Homecoming (1941 film): Release

+The film grossed 4.9 million Reichsmark.
+Nevertheless, Propaganda Minister Joseph Goebbels in his diary referred to Wessely's performance in the prison scene as "the best ever filmed".
 After the end of World War II the Allies banned any showing of the film.
 Director Ucicky was also banned from working, although this ban was waived by Austria in July 1947, whereafter he resorted to the Heimatfilm genre.
 Paula Wessely and her husband Attila Hörbiger became the acclaimed dream couple of the Vienna Burgtheater ensemble.
-The Austrian author and Nobel laureate Elfriede Jelinek stated that Heimkehr is “the worst propaganda feature of the Nazis ever”.
+The Austrian author and Nobel laureate Elfriede Jelinek stated that Homecoming is “the worst propaganda feature of the Nazis ever”.
 She utilized some text fragments in her 1985 play Burgtheater.
 Posse mit Gesang, causing a major public scandal.
 The film's rights are held by Taurus Film GmbH.

+The Supreme Headquarters Allied Expeditionary Force's report on the film stated that the film was meant "to show that Germany had no choice but to save the German minority from persecution by declaring war on the Poles" and "to give the main figures an opportunity for making Nazi speeches".